Follow us on Twitter

 Film/Moving Image Qualification

-AMES will be approaching SQA with a view to developing National/Higher qualifications in Film/Moving Image.
+AMES has SQA with a view to developing National/Higher qualifications in Film/Moving Image.
 We need to persuade SQA that there is a demand.
 So far 44 schools and 7 FE colleges have expressed an interest.
 If your school or college would be interested in this development please complete the online survey.